kelvin94/HotelAdvisor/readme.md

-The app is currently not available due to problems related to Heroku.
+The app is deployed to Heroku.

 Testing Account(already register and ready to be used):
     Username: john49